What To Do When You Are Suddenly Feeling Unappreciated

 Appreciation can be a vital aspect of an interpersonal connection, and feeling undervalued can create conflict in a relationship and lead to mental health concerns.
 If this is the case for you, there are several steps you can take to ensure a lack of appreciation does not negatively affect your self-worth or mental health.

-Consider discussing your feelings with your significant other when you feel your efforts aren't being recognized.
+Take the time to talk to your partner about your feelings when you feel your efforts aren't being recognized.
 If you remind them how a perceived lack of appreciation has made you feel, they may make immediate efforts to show their gratitude in the future by showing appreciation.
 Additionally, studies indicate the importance of communication in long-term relationship satisfaction.

 Let your partner know how you value them and ask whether they feel you show them enough appreciation.
 You might find that both of you show and receive appreciation differently, which might help you create a more cooperative and constructive partnership.